joeastro/TESS_research/README.md

 wtv-blazars-names.csv
 - Same content as the .xls version, but in comma-separated format for easier reading by python (and other) scripts

+expMap/
+- Directory containing the exposure maps, corresponding to each block entry in the results file.